RPM Remote Print Manager® (RPM) has a straightforward processing order for all print jobs:

 - A customer uses RPM to print one job from 4 separate trays

-- How to print hard and soft copy in a single pass
+- How to print hard and soft copies in a single pass